HELOC Loans

 Higher fees than standard secured loans

 UK HELOC fees are typically higher than standard secured loan fees.
 On smaller facility amounts, the fees can represent a large proportion of the total borrowing and may erode or exceed the interest saving from gradual draws.
-Comparing the total cost over the full term, including all fees, is the only reliable way to assess whether the HELOC structure is genuinely cheaper for your situation.

 What to expect after you check eligibility